rider-waite-smith-queen of wands

 - Such a woman of passion can be vane, but that is because she knows that passion is attractive in its own rite.

-- She is often kind and generous but will not tolerate opposition.
+- Although She is often kind and generous she will not tolerate opposition.

 - The Queen of Wands personality can be snobbish, vane, brooding which invariably leads to the negative decisions that cause her to fiercely attack.